keplarllp/piwik-data-archiver/README.md

 ## Copyright and License

-SnowPlow-Piwik Connector is copyright 2012 Orderly Ltd.
+SnowPik, the SnowPlow-Piwik Connector is copyright 2012 Orderly Ltd.

 Licensed under the [Apache License, Version 2.0] [license] (the "License");
 you may not use this software except in compliance with the License.